burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 15. There are names reserved for the compiler implementations.
 It's all names that:

 * Starting with a double underscore `__`
-* Names starting a single underscore followed by an uppercase letter `_[A-Z]`, e.g., _Foo.
+* Names that start with a single underscore followed by an uppercase letter `_[A-Z]`, e.g., _Foo.

 That names should not be used by not compiler writers both for C and C++ languages.
-With that rule for a long time, people escape conflicts between namings of compiler-specific entities and entities of the constructable program.
+With that rule for a long time, people escape conflicts between namings of compiler-specific entities and entities of the construct program.

 **a.** Sometimes compiler writers violate that principle.
-For example, [The Linux Programmer's Guide](https://tldp.org/LDP/lpg/node148.html) mentions about standard predefined macro uses `unix` and `linux` during compilation for the Linux platform.
+For example, [The Linux Programmer's Guide](https://tldp.org/LDP/lpg/node148.html) mentions standard predefined macro uses `unix` and `linux` during compilation for the Linux platform.
 That special names are not the names that follow C/C++ conventions to distinguish names used in the program and for compiler writers.

 **b.** **b.** Sometimes, it's possible to observe defined guards at the beginning of the buildable program's header files via `#ifndef/#define` that uses names starting with `__.` That special names are not the names that followed that rules.

-16. In C/C++ postfix operators have higher priority than unary operators.
+16. In C/C++, postfix operators have higher priority than unary operators.
 ```cpp
 *p++; // *(p++)
 ```